getgrav/grav-learn/pages/20/08.advanced/05.flex/05.administration/doc.md

 The directory stays fully enabled (the API, shortcode, and frontend all keep working), it just no longer adds its own row to the sidebar.

+> [!WARNING]
-!!!
-A directory is also skipped in the sidebar if the current user lacks list permission for it, or if `config.admin.disabled` is set.
+> A directory is also skipped in the sidebar if the current user lacks list permission for it, or if `config.admin.disabled` is set.
 Permissions matter here: since flex-objects **1.4.3** a directory whose blueprint declares no permissions block is denied to every non super admin.
 See **[Flex Permissions](/20/advanced/flex/custom-types/blueprint-reference#permissions)** for how to grant access.

 ### Directories with dedicated pages